 When managing multiple stores on Shopify, you are not only required to design every store but also manage the continuous need to customize your stores.
 Whether you want to give your store different themes based on the seasons and festivals or you want to introduce any promotional campaigns, you need a solid page builder app that can get the design done easily and quickly.
 GemPages can help you accomplish all these!

 GemPages provides various types of elements, blocks, and page templates that can help you design your multiple Shopify stores.

-You can experience the power of the GemPages app by signing up for its 30-day free trial with no credit card required.
+You can experience the power of the GemPages app by signing up for free with no credit card required.

 Pricing: GemPages has a free plan and paid plans start from US$29/month.